solyarisoftware/nera.vim/README.md

 This project is work-in-progress.

-I'm not a vimscript expert, so any contribute is welcome.
+I'm not a vimscript expert, so any coding contribute is welcome.

 For any proposal and issue, please submit here on github issues for bugs, suggestions, etc.
 You can also contact me via email (giorgio.robino@gmail.com).

+I'm especially interested in alternative entity syntax formats.
+Please let me know.
+Do not exitate to open a 'change request' issue.

 **IF YOU LIKE THE PROJECT, PLEASE ⭐️STAR THIS REPOSITORY TO SHOW YOUR SUPPORT! 🙏**

 ## To do